limerentfox/memmachine-sdks/packages/react-sdk/README.md

 ## Type safety

 - All props, hooks, generics, and return types are strictly typed and align with the underlying SDK.

-## Next steps

-- Generate full documentation and story-driven examples (Storybook recommended).
-- Package both SDKs into a single repository with CI for type checks.